 What is NTSCP?

 The North Tyneside Safeguarding Children Partnership (NTSCP) is established in accordance with the Children Act 2004 (as amended by Children and Social Work Act 2017) and Chapter 3 Working Together to Safeguard Children 2018.
 The NTSCP provides the safeguarding arrangements under which the safeguarding partners and relevant agencies work together to coordinate their safeguarding services, identify and respond to the needs of children across North Tyneside, commission and publish local child safeguarding practice reviews and provide scrutiny to ensure the effectiveness of the arrangements.

 The three statutory safeguarding partners in North Tyneside are:

-- North Tyneside Clinical Commissioning Group – represented by the Executive Director of Nursing and Transformation
+- NHS North East & North Cumbria Integrated Care Board – represented by the Director of Nursing

-- North Tyneside Council (Children and Young People’s Service) – represented by the Director of Children’s and Adult’s Services
+- North Tyneside Council (Children and Young People’s Service) – represented by the Director of Children’s Services

 - Northumbria Police – represented by the Chief Superintendent